Projexsoftware/Projex-Software-Launch-Version/README.md

 This is a PHP-based application built with CodeIgniter 3.1.6, a lightweight and powerful MVC framework.
 CodeIgniter allows developers to build dynamic websites quickly and easily.

-1. Introduction
+Introduction

 This is a web application built using CodeIgniter 3.1.6.
 The framework follows the MVC (Model-View-Controller) design pattern and is built to be simple, fast, and flexible.
 This version of CodeIgniter is a great choice for developers who need a full-featured web application without too much complexity.

-2. Requirements
+Requirements

 Before you can set up and run the project, make sure your server environment meets the following requirements:

-i) PHP 5.6 or higher (recommended PHP 7.x) ii) Apache, Nginx, or another compatible web server iii) MySQL or any other relational database iv) Composer (optional, if you're using Composer for dependencies)
+1. PHP 5.6 or higher (recommended PHP 7.x)
+2. Apache, Nginx, or another compatible web server
+3. MySQL or any other relational database
+4. Composer (optional, if you're using Composer for dependencies)

-3. Installation
+Installation

 Follow these steps to install and configure the CodeIgniter application:

 1. Clone the Repository